Got a hot water cylinder + solar? Here's some hot water hacks.

 Medium systems (4–6kW, north-facing, good pitch):

-• If you're a low power user, a diverter or timer paired with the ol' trusted hot water cylinder will work a treat!
+• If you're a low power user, a diverter or timer paired with the ol' trusted hot water cylinder will also work a treat!

 Large systems (6–9kW):